 Researching this topic has highlighted risks for adolescents applying some social media platforms to their everyday life, and the need for responsible adults to monitor such platforms.
 Steph has combined her research skills with her counselling experience to produce a self–help guide for parents including adult caregivers) and teachers providing helpful information and advice on how to keep adolescents safe from the dangers of this phenomenon.
 To keep a balanced view, she has also incorporated in her book when it can be helpful for adolescents to access some social media websites.

 Her first book The Dream Interpreters: Which One of None was the result of Steph successfully completing a Doctorate Degree into how analysing dreams can promote self-awareness about waking life situations without the need for therapy.

-Steph lives in York with her dog Daisy and when she is not writing she likes to travel, go to theatres or the cinema, eating out with friends and family, and listens to country music.
-She is currently learning to dance the Margaret Morris Method of dance and reads books by Scandinavian authors such as Jo Nesbo and Camilla Lackberg.
+Steph currently lives in York with her dog Daisy.
+She likes to travel, go to theatres or the cinema, eating out with friends and family, and listens to country music.
+She is currently learning to dance the Margaret Morris Method of dance and reads books by Scandinavian authors such as Jo Nesbo and Camilla Läckberg.